dharlerjr/cdl_prizepicks_betting/README.md

 # Shiny Application for CDL Betting on PrizePicks

-Multiple versions of the same Shiny application for betting on CDL player props on PrizePicks.
+Multiple versions of the same Shiny application for betting on Call of Duty League (CDL) player props on PrizePicks.
 Version 1 coded in R, Versions 2 - 4 coded in Python.
 Data from breakingpoint.gg using my [breakingpoint.gg web scraping project](https://github.com/dharlerjr/bp_web_scraping).

 ## Version 1